From Sanctuary to Zumba

 I’m still fit and my brain is working ok, so I want to offer my abilities where needed.
 Being available to assist with locuming work and other part-time ministry helps to keep me occupied and sharp and enables me to continue to fulfill my life-long ordination call.

-Editor’s note 18/02/21: A number of forthcoming online events, hosted by PMC, will be held for clergy related to retirement, finances and superannuation.
-Online event page links will be added to the below dates as soon as possible.
-In the meantime, please save these dates.
+Editor’s note 8 March 2021: A number of forthcoming online events, hosted by PMC, will be held for clergy related to retirement, finances and superannuation.
+Online event page links will continue to be added to the below dates.
+In the meantime, please save the September dates.